 Chinese Fishing Nets

-Colorful fishing boats were parked on the banks, next to the lovely houses.
-The fishing nets all folded appeared to be resting and rejuvenating for standing in the waters as the sun sets.
+The Colorful fishing boats were parked on the banks, next to the lovely houses.
+The fishing nets all folded appeared to be resting and rejuvenating for standing in the waters as the sunset.
 The pristine environment here meant lots of birds.
 It is a pleasure to observe them as they fly from one green patch to another on the lake.

 Sun and clouds played their own role in creating a unique landscape for us.
 Coconut groves and palm trees demarcated the territory of water and sky with their green color.
 Islands appear like green dots floating in the water.